Did you know that the time spent by Engineers on searching for information has increased by 13% since 2002?

 What is an Internal Wiki?

-An Internal Wiki is a central Repository of all information about your organization in a single place where users can collaboratively modify content.
+An Internal Wiki is a central Repository of all information about your organisation in a single place where users can collaboratively modify content.
 It’s a central place where you can store internal documentation on companies policies, rules and regulations, how-to-guides, projects and much more.
 In simple terms, Internal Wiki is a Wikipedia made specifically for your company.

 Benefits of an Internal Wiki?